kstep/graphicsmagick/README.txt

 ---------------------------

 To further enhance the capabilities of GraphicsMagick, you may want to get these programs or libraries.
-Note that the Windows source package (equivalent to CVS module "GraphicsMagick-NT") includes (and builds) all of the library-based packages listed here.
+Note that these packages are already integrated into the GraphicsMagick Mercurial repository for use when building under Microsoft Windows:

 * GraphicsMagick requires the BZLIB library from